dejan2609/tutorial-swarm-storm/README.md

 		sudo bash installDocker.sh && \
 		sudo usermod -aG docker ubuntu && \
 		sudo shutdown -h now
 2. The machine will automatically power down.
 When it has shut down, take a snapshot.
-3. Launch two machines from the image you just took, using the following customisation script:
+3. Launch two machines (`Ubuntu 2` and `Ubuntu 3`) from the image you just took, using the following customisation script to make them Swarm worker nodes:

 		#!/bin/bash
 		cd /home/ubuntu/ && rm -rf tutorial-swarm-storm && \
 		git clone https://github.com/Baqend/tutorial-swarm-storm.git && \
 		cd tutorial-swarm-storm/scripts/ && \
 		chmod +x ./* && \
-		./init.sh zk1.openstack.baqend.com,zk2.openstack.baqend.com,zk3.openstack.baqend.com
+		./init.sh zk1.cloud,zk2.cloud,zk3.cloud
 **Note:** You'll have to replace the hostnames in the comma-separated list above with your own.
-4. Set up the DNS in such a way that the first hostname in the list points towards `Ubuntu 1` and the others point towards the other two machines.
+4. Set up the DNS in such a way that the first hostname in the list (`zk1.cloud`) points towards `Ubuntu 1` and the others point towards the other two machines.
+Also make sure that `manager.swarm.baqend.com` and `manager.swarm` are resolved to the public and private IP addresses of `Ubuntu 1`, respectively.
-5. Make sure the machines can talk to one another: Ports `2181`, `2888`, `3888` (ZooKeeper), `2375` (Docker Swarm) and `6627` (Storm, remote topology deployment) are required.
+5. Make sure the machines can talk to one another: Ports `2181`, `2888`, `3888` (ZooKeeper), `2375` (Docker Swarm) and `6627` (Storm, remote topology deployment) are required. `manager.swarm.baqend.com:8080` has to be accessible from the outside for the Storm UI.
-4. Finally, start `Ubuntu 1` and execute the following:
+4. Finally, start `Ubuntu 1` and execute the following to set up the ZooKeeper ensemble, Swarm and Storm:

 		cd /home/ubuntu/tutorial-swarm-storm/scripts/ && \
-		ZOOKEEPER=zk1.openstack.baqend.com,zk2.openstack.baqend.com,zk3.openstack.baqend.com && \
+		ZOOKEEPER=zk1.cloud,zk2.cloud,zk3.cloud && \
 		sudo bash init.sh $ZOOKEEPER manager && \
 		. swarm.sh $ZOOKEEPER && \
 		. storm.sh $ZOOKEEPER 3
 **Note:** Again, remember replacing the hostnames with your own.

-You should now be able to access the Storm UI under `http://<manager-ip>:8080`!
+You should now be able to access the Storm UI under `http://manager.swarm.baqend.com:8080`!
 Furthermore, when you type in

 	docker info
-you should see that the UI and the Nimbus containers are running on the same machine as the Swarm manager and that the supervisor containers are all running on different machines.
+on the manager node, you should see that the UI and the Nimbus containers are running on the same machine as the Swarm manager and that the supervisor containers are all running on different machines.

-### Prepare an Image
+### Let's Do It Again: Prepare an Image

+Okay, let's go through the individual steps one after the other now.
 In order to make this entire procedure not too repetitive, you'll do the preparation steps on only one of the machines, shut it down and take a snapshot (image).
 You will then create the other machines from this snapshot.
 So let's begin:

-1. Connect to one of the servers via SSH and install Docker by executing the following:
+1. Create `Ubuntu 1` as a Ubuntu 14.04 server.
+Connect to it via SSH and install Docker by executing the following:

 		sudo apt-get update && sudo apt-get install apt-transport-https ca-certificates && sudo apt-key adv --keyserver hkp://p80.pool.sks-keyservers.net:80 --recv-keys 58118E89F3A912897C070ADBF76221572C52609D \
 		&& echo "deb https://apt.dockerproject.org/repo ubuntu-trusty main" | sudo tee -a /etc/apt/sources.list.d/docker.list \